poblos/miniPolitics/README.md

 # miniPolitics
-a prototype version of a politic manager game
+A prototype of a politic manager game.
+To run the game, run the Main class located in miniPolitics/src/main/java/com/infernal_crew/mini_politics directory.

-Project utilises Maven.
-Due to the conflict between two moshi libraries, a workaround fix requires to manually add a library.
-In Intellij IDEA this would be:
-File -> Project Structure -> Libraries -> moshi -> Add.
+Project developed with IntelliJ IDEA.

 ###Atributions
 <a href="https://www.flaticon.com/free-icons/vote" title="vote icons">Vote icons created by Freepik - Flaticon</a>